vidandev/VidandevWebpackAssetsBundle/README.md

 # VidandevWebpackAssetsBundle
 Webpack integration for Symfony framework.

-Currently only supports including assets with path or from webpack dev server based on configuration.
+Currently only supports the inclusion of static assets from the filesystem or from 'webpack dev server' based on configuration.

 ## Installation
 1. Add repository to ```composer.json```